kant/qs-zw/review-comments.md

 >  L146 I disagree with this statement since the reanalyses suffer from the same data constrains.

 Agree.
-The original statements was not meant to be absolute, but just a areflection that seeing similar resultas in different reanalysis makes the conclusions more solid.
+The original statements was not meant to be absolute, but just a reflection that seeing similar results in different reanalysis makes the conclusions more solid.
 It's now amended to be even more soft.

 > L162 comparable mix is unclear?
 Do you mean of equal magnitude?